iter8-tools/iter8/mkdocs/docs/reference/experiment.md

 # Experiment Resource Object

-Fields in an iter8 experiment resource object `spec` are documented here.
-Unsupported fields are not documented here.
+Fields in an iter8 experiment resource object are documented here.
+Unsupported fields, or those reserved for future, are not documented here.
 For complete documentation, see the iter8 Experiment API [here](https://pkg.go.dev/github.com/iter8-tools/etc3@v0.1.13-pre/api/v2alpha1).

 ## ExperimentSpec